-Front yard gardens, balcony veggie gardens, community gardens, victory gardens… growing your own food is making an enormous resurgence these days – as the economy and fuel prices makes fresh food flown in from other places prohibitively expensive.
+Front yard gardens, balcony veggie gardens, community gardens, victory gardens… growing your own food is making an enormous resurgence these days — as industrially-produced food introduces health and environmental concerns, and fuel prices make fresh food flown in from other places prohibitively expensive.

-Most traditional vegetable crops grown in New England are native to other parts of the world, but what did indigenous people eat before European settlers cleared the forests and began tilling the soil for wheat and potatoes in the 1600s?
+Most traditional vegetable crops grown in New England are native to other parts of the world, but what did indigenous people eat before European settlers cleared the forests and began tilling the soil for corn and rye in the 1600s?

 Native Americans hunted and fished for subsistence, but few people realize that they were also small-scale farmers.
-Although largely nomadic, Native Americans in New England formed temporary and permanent settlements where they cultivated blueberries and other fruits and maintained orchards of hickory nut trees, as well as small crops of maize (corn), squash and beans in small areas that they cleared by burning the underbrush.
-Probably they also foraged for a variety of wild mushrooms.
+Although largely nomadic, Native Americans in New England formed temporary and permanent settlements where they cultivated blueberries and other fruits and maintained orchards of hickory and chestnut trees, as well as small crops of maize (corn), squash and beans in small areas that they cleared by burning the underbrush.
+Probably they also foraged for a variety of woodland mushrooms.